AICONSlab/MIRACL/docs/install-singularity.md

 `cluster` could be "sherlock.stanford.edu" or "cedar.computecanada.ca" for example.

-Once logged in, change the directory to your scratch space and pull the image:
+Once logged in, change the directory to your scratch space and pull (download) the Singularity container:

     $ cd $SCRATCH
     $ singularity pull miracl_latest.sif library://aiconslab/miracl/miracl:latest